happybydefault/edb-image-rotation-assignment/README.md

 Usage: pbmrotate [OPTIONS] FILE

 Options:
     -d      Number of degrees.
-Possible values are only 90, 180, and 270 (default 90) -c      Counterclockwise
+It should be a multiple of a quarter turn (default 90) -c      Counterclockwise
     -o      Write the result to file instead of stdout -h      Print this help text